aevanra/nelnet_payment_reporting/README.md

 5. Set the firefox_profile env var to the path of the profile you just created
 6. Set the rest of the env vars in the .env file to your desired values
     - for your work email password, you will need an application password from gmail -- https://knowledge.workspace.google.com/kb/how-to-create-app-passwords-000009237
-7. Test this with your own email address before sending it to HR automatically.
+7. Test this with your own email address before sending it to anyone automatically.
 8. Set up a cron job to run this every month.

 ### MAJOR ANNOYANCE ###